alexeynefdef/alexeynefdef/README.md

 ### Hi there, I'm Alex 👋

-- 🔭 I’m currently working on a Tattoo studio's web site
+- 🔭 I’m currently working on a AmalgamaLabTelegramBot
-- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate with other frontend and backend developers
 - ⚡ Fun fact: I'm collecting vinyl